Graduate Student Association (GSA)

 Applicants are encouraged to apply to funds from the Graduate School.

-AGS organizes a variety of casual and professional social events throughout the year.
+GSA organizes a variety of casual and professional social events throughout the year.
 Typical events include an annual Fall Welcome Picnic, Town Hall Q&A with the department chair, holiday parties, brown bag lunches, post-colloquium ‘happy hours’ and celebratory end-of-the-semester dinners.
-If you have an idea for an event, please contact a GAS member.
+If you have an idea for an event, please contact a GSA member.

 The Judith Wittner Award for Best Paper in Ethnography